swat-sccs/sauce/_docs/lancache.md

 date: 2024-02-29
 ---

+NOTE: as of Fall 2024, this service is deactivated.
+We plan to reintroduct it at some point, but for now the maintenance issues upstream prevent us from having a reliable and secure system.

 [LanCache](https://lancache.net/) is a service that caches copies of games on a fast local server and redirects traffic to/from popular game sites to provide a faster download experience for cached games.
 We've set up an instance in a dedicated VM so Swarthmore students and community members can take better advantage of our fancy new hardware.
 It's pretty easy to set this up--just requires swapping your DNS servers to `130.58.218.30`, the IP address of our VM.
 We'll go a bit into how it works and how to set it up in case you're curious.

 ## How it Works